|Observer position||Sunset simulations||Sunset animations||Mirage simulations|

 Also, notice how the ducted rays all come together about 44 km from the observer.
 The duct acts like a lens, focusing these rays into a crude image at this distance.
 This focusing effect produces the vertical exaggeration of images in superior mirages.
 (When the focusing is sharp, the greatly extended vertical images of objects near the exact imaging distance form the striated zone of the Fata Morgana.)

-This value can be calculated from the atmospheric model: it's the height at which the product nR (where n is the index of refraction of air, and R is distance from the center of curvature of the atmosphere) has the same value as at the top of the inversion.
-The product nR is the refractive invariant for horizontal rays at different heights; a plot of these values against height gives the dip diagram.
+The base of the duct can be found from the atmospheric model: it's the height at which the product nR (where n is the index of refraction of air, and R is distance from the center of curvature of the atmosphere) has the same value as at the top of the inversion.
+The product nR is the refractive invariant for horizontal rays at each height; a plot of these values against height gives the dip diagram.

 It's instructive to plot rays for every minute of arc in altitude at the observer; that's the diagram at the left here, which shows the lowest 180 meters of the atmosphere.
-You can see three groups of rays: (1) those with altitudes at the observer of 9′ and more, which pass through the inversion without trapping; (2) those that lie within 8′ of the observer's astronomical horizon, which are all trapped in the duct; and (3) those at least 9′ below the horizon — here, the rays at −9′, −10′, and −11′, which initially pass below the inversion, approach the ground, and then pass up through the inversion without being trapped.
-(Rays 12′ or more below the horizon strike the Earth's surface, and are not shown.)
+You can see three groups of rays: (1) those with altitudes at the observer of 9′ and more, which pass through the inversion without trapping; (2) those that lie within 8′ of the observer's astronomical horizon, which are all trapped in the duct; and (3) those at least 9′ below the horizon — here, the rays at −9′, −10′, and −11′, which initially pass below the inversion, approach the ground, but then pass back up through the inversion without being trapped.
+(Rays 12′ or more below the horizon strike the Earth's surface within about 24 km of the observer, and are not shown.)

 The ducted rays gradually get out of step with one another, and fill up the duct.
 You can see this beginning to happen in the right half of the present diagram.
 (Compare the 22.8-m height of the bottom of the duct with the height of the lowest rays in this region.)
 The lowest level reached by a ducted ray is the bottom of the duct.